R055A/readme-repo-pins/README.md

 The optional `THEME` configuration controls the visual color scheme of the generated SVG pin background, border, text, and icon features.

-This can be set by creating a [GitHub Action](https://docs.github.com/en/actions) (in a template-generated repo) with the following key-value field pairs:
+This can be set by creating a [GitHub Action](https://docs.github.com/en/actions) with the following key-value field pairs:
 * key: `THEME`
 * value (either one of the two formats):
   * `{<owner/repo>: <theme_name>}` - individual pin theme(s)